How We Travel

 What do you do when you’re not traveling?

-Several times a year, we return to northern Virginia to stay with our dear friends AJ and Nick Ferraro and their young daughter, Francesca.
+Several times a year, we return to northern Virginia to stay with our dear friends AJ and Nick Ferraro and their young daughters, Francesca and Naomi.
 Their generosity with their spare bedroom (and a few spare closets) gives us a home base and helps us stay connected to our friends, work colleagues, hobbies, and health care providers in the Washington, DC, area.

 Each year, we also visit our relatives spread out around the eastern United States.
 And sometimes we do house sits in the United States to see new places or to avoid taxing the hospitality of our friends and family.

 Do you ever miss having a home?

 Sometimes, especially when we’re feeling sick or tired, miss our developed-world comforts (such as drinkable tap water), or wish we had more of our familiar possessions around us.
 We keep saying that someday we’ll buy a house in the United States, live there part time to put down roots in a community, and rent it out the rest of the time while we travel.

 How long do you plan to keep traveling?

 For as long as we’re able to physically and financially.
 As time goes by, we may find that we value our creature comforts more (that’s already started), and we may stay in one place for a longer period instead of moving around as much.
 But Melissa’s paternal grandmother ran her own farm well into her 80s, and Chris’s maternal grandmother visited Thailand and rode an elephant at age 80.
 So we have good role models for staying active in our later years.